Welcome to 4 Rosen’s blog – this is where you’ll find news about what we’re doing in class.

 Hello!

-Somehow, we managed to have an even busier week than the last, and it was only a four-day one!
+Somehow, we managed to have an even busier week than the last!

 During English, we continued to look at Varjak Paw.
-In doing this, we both answered and wrote a range of VIPERS (Vocabulary, Inference, Prediction, Explanation, Retrieval, Summarise) questions related to the text, used it to define and identify pronouns and identifiers, shared exciting vocabulary and phrases contained within the story and practised our paragraphing.
+In doing this, we b wrote a range of VIPERS (Vocabulary, Inference, Prediction, Explanation, Retrieval, Summarise) questions related to the text, used it to define and identify pronouns and identifiers, shared exciting vocabulary and phrases contained within the story and practised our paragraphing.
+We also got some creative writing practice in by writing short, detailed paragraphs that made good use of adjectives, pronouns and determiners.

 During Maths, my group continued to work on Number and Place Value.
 This week, we worked with numbers to 10,000.
 We initially represented numbers to 10,000 using a range of means, then partitioned similarly-sized numbers, both regularly and flexibly.